 Slice the entire onion thinly, then stir half of the onion slices into the raw rice mixture.
 Cube half of the butter and toss THAT into the skillet.

-Now, cover the rice (my skillet, this Staub has a lid, but tin foil works fine here!) and bake it for 30 minutes at 375F while you prepare the mushrooms.
+Now, cover the rice (my skillet, this Staub has a lid, but tin foil works ass well!) and bake it for 30 minutes at 375F while you prepare the mushrooms.
 Melt the rest of the butter in a little bowl, then stir in the mushrooms and the rest of the onion slices with good sprinkles of salt and pepper.

-After 30 minutes, take the rice out of the oven, uncover it and stir it, then smooth it out into one layer.
-Scatter the mushroom mixture over the top with any butter drizzled in from the bowl.
-The rice will be soupy and uncovered at this point, but you can DEFINITELY taste it and add some pinches of salt if it seems bland.
+After 30 minutes, take the rice casserole out of the oven, uncover it and stir it, then smooth it out into one layer.
+Scatter the mushroom mixture over the top along with any butter from the bowl.
+The rice will be soupy and uncooked at this point, but you can DEFINITELY taste it and add some pinches of salt if it seems bland.
 Do that!

 Put the rice back in the oven UNCOVERED, and bake it for 30 minutes more.
-The rice will finish cooking, the mushrooms and onions will roast and get golden brown, and here's our carby we-deserve-this side dish of the year.
+The rice will finish cooking, the mushrooms and onions will roast and get golden brown, and the dish comes together BEAUTIFULLY.

 I give thanks for this, one of the best ever gluten free side dishes.
 Enjoy it!Print